jamesjoshuahill/setup-mac/README.md

 ### Manual configuration

 1. Load iTerm preferences:
-    - Tick: General > Preferences > Load preferences from a custom folder or URL and select the home directory.
+    - Tick: General > Preferences > Load preferences from a custom folder or URL and select the `~/.iterm` directory.
     - Tick: General > Preferences > Save changes to folder when iTerm2 quits
 1. Spectacle preferences:
     - Tick: Launch Spectacle at login